wassbeer/war-card-game/README.md

 ### The war game

-5. Create a function roundResult()
+5. Create a function playRound()
-5.1 the function takes in the cardsOnTable
+5.1 the function takes in the players and the rematchStack 5.2 create arrays cardsOnTable and loserCards;
-5.1 Options of the round
-5.1.1 One card is higher than the other(s)
-5.1.2 The highest cards tie
+5.3 throw cards on table
-5.1.2.1 Determine the highest cards
+5.4 determine the highest card(s)
+5.4.1 one loser
-5.1.2.2 Push the highest cards to the remiseArray 5.2.2.3 Call the roundResult function with remiseArray as argument 5.2 reassigning the player number to the player key of card the lost player receives 5.3 push the cards to the BOTTOM of the stack of the player who has lost his/her array
+5.4.1.1 reassign the player number to the player key of card the lost player receives in stack 5.4.1.2 push the cards to the BOTTOM of the cards of the particular player who has lost his/her array 5.5 multiple losers
+5.5.2 Push the highest cards to the rematchStach
+5.5.3 Push the losing players to the rematchPlayers array 5.5.3 Call the roundResult function with rematchStach as argument

 6. Simulate a blind game
-6.1 Create a variable cardsOnTable that will contain the thrown cards 6.2 Create a while loop looping while all players have more than 0 cards 6.2.1 submit the cards
+6.1 Declare variables noWinner (boolean) and winners(array); 6.2 Create a while loop looping while all players have more than 0 cards 6.2.2 call playRound()
-6.2.1.1 take the top card of each player the deck, POP it from the player card array, and PUSH it to the cards on table 6.2.2 roundResult()
 6.3 determine the winner
 6.3.1 determine which players' array.length equals 0
-6.3.2 log the winner
+6.3.2 log the winner(s)

-7. Simulate a strategy card game
-7.1 Determine the starting player
-7.1.2 use the random function
-7.3.1 Example strategy 1: throw anything lower than which is on the table 7.3.2 Example strategy 2: when there is a 2,3 or 5 on the table, play higher, when higher play lower 7.4 Create a variable cardsOnTable that will contain the thrown cards 7.5 Create a while loop looping while all players have more than 0 cards 7.6 Submit the cards according to the strategy
-7.7 roundResult()
-7.8 determine the winner
-7.8.1 determine which players' array.length equals 0
-7.8.2 log the winner

 ### Background info: Fisher Yates Shuffle